Center for Applied Genomics: Autism

-Although twin studies suggest that ASDs are highly heritable, specific genes have been difficult to identify.
 In 2009, the Center conducted a genome-wide association study on a group of 780 families (3,101 individuals) with affected children, a second group of 1,204 affected individuals, and 6,491 controls, all of whom had European ancestry.
-By comparing genomics variations between the groups, researchers led by Kai Wang identified six genetic markers between two specific genes that confirmed susceptibility to ASDs.
-This was the first study to demonstrate a genome-wide significant association of this kind.
-The two genes, cadherin 10 and cadherin 9 are sticky molecules that help neurons bind together.
-They play an important role in neurodevelopment, and may be important in helping us understand the neuropathology of autism.
+By comparing genomics variations between the groups, researchers identified six genetic markers between two specific genes that confirmed susceptibility to ASDs.
+In 2009, the Center published a second paper in the journal Nature that identified copy number variations (CNVs) as genetic features in autism based on the study of 859 autism cases and 1,409 healthy children of European ancestry.